Please, Contact Us if you have any inquiry about Exchange Integration.

 Ogre Robot platform is very modular.
 This means the built in monitoring facility may be extended to watch on whatever data your algorithm produces or rely on and issue warnings, trigger the safe mode and use any of the API methods.
 The monitoring may be running on the same machine as the operation or be set remotely, analyzing independent data, for an extra level of protection.

 These algorithms aim to make gains at the milli or even micro second range, hence the term High Frequency.
-They are the messy warriors big financial institutions build to gladiate one another and are the ones to blame for a number of market crashes worldwide since 2007.
+They are the messy warriors big financial institutions build to gladiate one another, providing liquidity and consistent related securities prices as a side effect.
 They need to be fast, so they are not very smart.
-Usually they follow a very simple model and are co-located at the same data center as the stock exchange, since every µs counts on their race.
+Usually they follow very simple rules and are co-located at the same data center as the stock exchange, since every µs counts on their race.